 That said, don’t try to do any work that you’re not confident about.
 If you get a really good price on your salvage car, you can probably afford a little bit of labor from a good mechanic who can help you get your car back on the road.

 Throughout the repair/rebuild process, remember that your car is not legally roadworthy.
 Do not take it for a test drive on public roads after you finish repairs.
-Don’t drive it to get your inspection done.
-You’ll need to have it towed until it is retitled.
+Don’t drive it to get your car inspection.
+You’ll need to tow it until its retitling.

 Getting Insurance Before You Re-Title the Car

 In most states, you’ll need to retitle a salvage car before you insure it, but that’s not the case in Kansas.
 Here, you’ll need to get insurance for your car before the state will re-title it.
 This can prove a little bit tricky, as most insurance companies are not overly enthusiastic about covering salvage vehicles.

 However, you can help your case by showing before and after pictures.
 And/or by getting a professional appraisal for the car to show that it’s worth covering.
 Expect to do some research and some calling around if you want to find a good monthly premium rate and if you want more than liability coverage.